benxage/threaded/README.md

 **DO NOT PUSH TO MASTER!** Don't even try, it's restricted.

 Create your own branch with a proper name and submit a PR when you're ready.
-PRs are restricted to required at least one approval before merging.
+PRs are configured to required at least one approval before merging.